ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/03b-space-requirements.md

 ### Space requirements

-This module presents techniques for calculating the amount of [overhead]{.term} required by a
+This section presents techniques for calculating the amount of [overhead]{.term} required by a
 [binary tree]{.term}, based on its node implementation.
 Recall that overhead is the amount of space necessary to